 The conviction will be kept on your driving record for at least three (3) years.
 Your insurance premiums could be increased for several years.
 For information about how traffic tickets impact your insurance, please refer to the section “Insurance Premiums”.

 It is always recommended to fight the charge.
 For strict liability offences, such as “Follow too Close”, there is always the defence of due diligence available.
-For possible general defences, please refer to the section “General Defences for Traffic Tickets”.
+There are also other possible general defences.